-Owners will need this information to calculate their tax liability when they file their Montana income tax returns.
-If the owner is a resident individual, estate, or trust, Montana source income equals the everywhere income, and column II (Montana) must remain blank.
+Owners need this information to calculate their tax liability on their Montana income tax returns.
+If the owner is a resident individual, estate, or trust, Montana source income equals the everywhere income, and Column B (Montana) must remain blank.
+If the PTE elects PTET and does not make the Resident PTET election, Column B must be completed.

-Column I - Everywhere.
+Column A - Everywhere.
 Report the owner's distributive share of everywhere income based on the character of the income (loss) or deduction.
 Multiply the amounts reported on page 1, lines 1 through 13, by the owner's profit and loss percentage from Montana Schedule K-1, Part 2.
 Report the amounts on the corresponding line.

-The owner's distributive share of the amount reported on page 1, line 13a, must be reported on Part 4, column I, line 12.
-The combined amount of other deductions must be reported on Part 4, column I, line 13.
+The owner's distributive share of the amount reported on page 1, line 13a, must be reported on Part 4, Column A, line 12.
+The combined amount of other deductions must be reported on Part 4, Column A, line 13.

 If the PTE is a partnership, apply any special allocation without regard to the owner's distributive share of income or loss, and provide a statement with the Montana Schedule K-1 you send with the PTE's return detailing the nature and the amount of that allocation.

-Column II - Montana.
+Column B - Montana.
 Report the owner's distributive share of Montana source income based on the character of the income (loss) or deduction reported on Montana Source Income Schedule, column E (see instructions below).
 For each line on column E, multiply the amount by the owner's profit and loss percentage from Montana Schedule K-1, Part 2.